stdevPavelmc/FAASGS/README.md

 ## Installation steps

+**Warning:** all the installation steps mentioned here need root privileges, typically just making a `sudo -i` command before the installation will do it.

 ### pre-installation requisites

 As this tool relies on many tools I will not explain how to setup each one, but I will give you clues of where to get info about it.